Compare/fixmystreet-pro

 Can I use both?

 Yes — and many councils do.
-The tools don't overlap operationally.
 Officers stay in FixMyStreet Pro to clear tickets; councillors stay in Senra Radar to see ward context.
+Different users, different scopes.

 Data overlap